Underpayment of health claim based on mysterious “pricing” information and “rate schedules”.

 Pacific Shores Hospital v.
 Northrup Grumman Medical Plan, (Aetna) CV 07-4569 GHK

-The patient received treatment at Pacific Shores.
 The patient’s health plan was insured by Aetna.
-Value Options acted as a "managed care" agent for Aetna and the Plan.
-Prior to the patient’s admission, Pacific Shores contacted Aetna for the purpose of verifying benefits available under the patient’s plan.
-An Aetna employee confirmed that inpatient hospital benefits were payable at 50% of "usual reasonable and customary" (URC) charges, subject to a $120 annual deductible and a $2,000 patient "out of pocket maximum" and then payable at 100% URC thereafter, up to a lifetime maximum of $1,000,000.
-Pacific Shores was told that pre-authorization was required for inpatient care, and that such should be obtained by contacting Value Options.
+Value Options acted as a managed care agent for Aetna and the Plan.
+Prior to the patient’s admission, the hospital contacted Aetna to verify benefits available under the patient’s plan.
+An Aetna representative confirmed that inpatient hospital benefits were payable at 50% of "usual reasonable and customary" (URC) charges, subject to an annual deductible.
+After reaching an "out of pocket maximum", benefits would then be paid at 100% URC up to a lifetime maximum.
+The hospital was told that pre-authorization was required for inpatient care, and that it should be obtained by contacting Value Options.

-Total charges for inpatient care exceeded $36,000.
-A claim was submitted to Aetna, but Aetna paid a total of only $5,250.00 and neglected to pay the rest.
-It appeared that Aetna obtained some kind of "pricing" information from Value Options, by which Value Options only "allowed" $10,500 for the inpatient charges, which were then paid at the rate of 50%, to yield a total payment amount of $5,250.
+A claim was submitted to Aetna, but Aetna paid only only a small fraction of the total charge and neglected to pay the rest.
+It appeared that Aetna obtained some kind of "pricing" information from Value Options by which Value Options only "allowed" $10,500 for the inpatient charges, which were then paid at the rate of 50%, to yield a total payment amount of slightly more than $5,000.

 Despite several follow-up phone calls, Pacific Shores received no further formal response from Aetna or Value Options regarding the claim or the appeal of the claim denial.
 The matter was referred to me.
 I wrote a letter to Aetna, urging payment of the claim.
 My letter went unanswered.